pingcap/docs/reference/system-databases/inspection-result.md

 ### `critical-error` diagnosis rule

-The `critical-error` diagnosis rule executes the following two diagnosis rules:
+The following two diagnosis rules are executed as the the `critical-error` diagnosis:

-* By querying the related monitoring system tables in `metrics_schema`, detect whether the cluster has the following serious errors:
+* Detect whether the cluster has the following errors by querying the related monitoring system tables in the metrics schema:

     |  Component  | Error name | Monitoring table | Error description |
     |  ----  | ----  |  ----  |  ----  |